 These mostly psycho-somatic conditions are the tell-tail signs of health anxiety.
 Clients often refuse to believe the underlying problem is one of anxiety rather than an actual disease of the stomach, heart, throat, etc. etc. They distrust the doctor or test results despite multiple reassurances.
 Or they refused to go to the doctor because they are so worried about being diagnosed.
 Naturally, this creates a vicious cycle since, as the anxiety increases, the symptoms increase, so the anxiety increases….

-Many people end-up using coping strategies to deal with the physical manifestations of their discomfort.
+Many people end-up using coping strategies to deal with the physical manifestations of their disease.
 This might include:

 - compulsive exercise